 The conversation turned to whether we would shelter the storm ashore or stay on our boats if it came.
 Most of us opted for caution and arranged shelter ashore.
 Yordan on ‘Don’t Worry’ opted to shelter in a small space behind ‘Growler’ a previous wreck and the beach at the end of the causeway bridge with mooring lines out to anywhere solid.
 Carl on Kochi doubled up his anchor chain to his mooring with his Catamaran in the middle of Providence bay not far from Glee.

-My dinghy and outboard were hauled onto deck and strapped down the day before Irma’s projected arrival.
+My dinghy and outboard were hauled onto the deck and strapped down the day before Irma’s projected arrival.
 Irma had grown to a Category 3 hurricane fairly quickly so we thought a Category 4 was likely and hopefully pass north leaving us with 95 mile an hour winds.

 On the morning of the 5th Sept, I packed my essentials in a bag and Jacob on ‘Lark’ ferried me to Shrimpy’s.
 Mike announced on the VHF net that anyone was welcome but to come early to help with prep.
 Mike had good resources including fast Wifi and provisions should we need them.
 We were clear then that Irma was a Category 5 hurricane with its straight-line trajectory crossed St Kitts but forecast to curve north over Anguilla, leaving St Martin firmly within the scope of the trajectory.

 We stashed away and tied down as much as we could along the waterside of Shrimpy’s.
 Buckets were filled with tap water for flushing toilets.
 The Gendarmes came around and warned that the storm surge would be to the ceiling and that we couldn’t stay there.
 Mike pointed out the upstairs as a shelter and they left satisfied.
 Consequently, some of the residents of the crew quarters at Shrimpy’s became alarmed and opted to evacuate to the school up the hill in Concordia.
 I was tempted but I consider Mike a friend and a feeling of loyalty and support tipped the balance to stay and help with prep.